EHRI/ehri-frontend/INSTALL.md

 One setting you definitely should change is the value of the `solr.path` key, which needs to be changed to whatever the path to the Solr core is.
 Since the one we set up above used the default "collection1" name, adjust the setting to match this:

     solr.path = "http://localhost:8983/solr/collection1"

+Also, we need to put the indexer utility where the interface can find it, in the `bin` directory, named `indexer`.
+This can be done with a symlink:

+    ln -s ~/dev/ehri-indexer/target/ehri-indexer-1 .0-SNAPSHOT-jar-with-dependencies.jar ~/dev/docview/bin/indexer

 Start Neo4j server, if you haven't already: